Marine-DUPUIS/Decoding-Biases-in-AI---GPT3/README.md

 e) We will therefore run several semantic comparisons between adjectives of the database and external inputs corresponding to specific categories of people.
 It will reveal the existence or not of biases in the database.
 One of the hypotheses tested will be the following:<br>
-•	**Hypothesis** 0: Women are more associated with negative adjectives than men, men are more associated with positive adjectives.<br>
+•	**Hypothesis** 0: Men are more associated with positive adjectives.<br>
 •	**Hypothesis** 1: The gender has no influence on the association with positive or negative connation adjectives.

 If we do not manage to reject the null hypothesis, we can deduce that Open AI models are biased towards women: the training data of these algorithms associate more negative adjectives with women than with men.

-f) Then a qualitative analysis will be realised : we will rank the results obtained for given adjectives, to show which adjective are more related to men and women.
+f) Then a qualitative analysis will be realised: we will rank the results obtained for given adjectives.
+We want to check if we can find the same general results in a more detailed analysis.
+In other words, we will see if the hypothesis is still valid when we do a more detailed analysis.

 g) Finally, the last part will consist in a data visualisation of our results, to visually indicate the difference in terms of similarity scores between men and for women, for given adjectives.